Forex Trading 101: What is FX Trading?

 Forex Market Participants

-When trading, it is important to know what moves the currency market overall and who is trading such a market?
-The biggest chunk of the market consists of central banks (yes, they do have trading desks of their own) and commercial banks (through their treasury departments they are effectively buying and selling currencies for the day to day operations), large investment houses and institutional players, and retail traders.
-The latest Internet developments changed the face of Forex trading for good in the sense that online trading spread worldwide and now with a secure Internet connection one can trade these markets.
-To have an idea about the size of the retail market when it comes to Forex trading, it represents a “staggering” 5% of the whole market, so what moves a currency pair is definitely not the action of a retail trader.
-Robots or expert advisors or trading algorithms are part of this market as well as they are instructed to buy or sell specific currency pairs based on economic events that are about to be released or based on what a specific central bank will do.
-Violent moves that happen in a blink of an eye are the result of HFT (High-Frequency Trading) as algorithmic trading is called.
+When trading, it is important to know what moves the currency market overall, and who is trading such a market.
+The biggest chunk of the market consists of central banks (yes, they do have trading desks of their own) and commercial banks (through their treasury departments they are effectively buying and selling currencies for their day to day operations), large investment houses and institutional players, and retail traders.
+The latest Internet developments have changed the face of Forex trading for good, in the sense that online trading has spread worldwide, so that now with a secure Internet connection anyone can trade these markets.
+To get an idea about the size of the retail market when it comes to Forex trading, it represents a staggering 5% of the whole market, so what moves a currency pair is definitely not the action of retail traders.
+Robots, or expert advisors, or trading algorithms, are part of this market as well, as they are instructed to buy or sell specific currency pairs based on economic events that are about to happen or information or about to be released, or on what a specific central bank will do.
+Violent moves that happen in the blink of an eye are the result of high-frequency trading (HFT) as algorithmic trading is called.

 More educational materials

 - What is a Currency Pair?

 - Majors and Crosses – How to Trade Them

 - Setting Up a Chart in Metatrader 4